-Program Summary Progress Evaluation Recommendation rapidly expand housing for people experiencing homelessness or at risk of homelessness.
+Program Summary Progress Evaluation Recommendation of homelessness.
 The City also submitted a joint application with RH Community Builders and UpHoldings and were awarded \$16.7 million in Homekey 2 funds from the State of California to acquire and convert motels into affordable housing.
 The City was also awarded \$5 million through the State of California's Encampment Resolution Fund Program.
 Funds are used to provide street outreach to people experiencing homelessness in encampments within a specified area downtown.
 The funds are also used to provide shelter operations to house individuals identified in the encampment and will be used to acquire tiny houses to add 26 permanent housing units.
 The City also applied for a fourth allocation of the Homeless Housing Assistance and Prevention (HHAP) Program totaling \$11 million and for its third allocation of the Permanent Local Housing Allocation (PLHA) Program totaling \$5.8 million.
 6 Strengthening Partnerships with Affordable Housing Developers.
-The City will continue to strengthen partnerships and relationships with affordable housing developers, including but not limited to the Fresno Housing Authority, by doing the following: Encouraging and assisting in funding applications to applicable federal, State, and local funding sources Supporting local capacity building efforts around affordable housing finance, including convening affordable housing developers, community development leaders, lenders, and advocates to identify ongoing regulatory and funding barriers to affordable and mixed-income development Attracting large investors to facilitate the construction of new affordable housing units and The City actively collaborates with affordable housing developers to fund and build affordable housing.
+The City will continue to strengthen partnerships and relationships with affordable housing developers, including but not limited to the Fresno Housing Authority, by doing the following: Encouraging and assisting in funding applications to applicable federal, State, and local funding sources Supporting local capacity building efforts around affordable housing finance, including convening affordable housing developers, community development leaders, lenders, and advocates to identify ongoing regulatory and funding barriers to affordable and mixed-income development Attracting large investors to facilitate the construction of new affordable housing units and incentivize self-help type single-family housing The City actively collaborates with affordable housing developers to fund and build affordable housing.
 During the previous planning period, the City worked closely with the Fresno Housing Authority, Self Help Enterprises, and Habitat for Humanity.
 Staff provide frequent communication with partners about Federal, State, and local funding sources, and continue to assist developers applying for Low Income Housing Tax Credits (LIHTC) by reviewing applications, evaluating possible leveraging with local programs, and submitting letters of support and certifications of consistency with the Consolidated Plan.
 In 2018 and 2019, the City provided assistance to five projects-Mariposa Meadows, Annadale Commons, Renaissance at Cincotta, Econo Inn, and Fancher Creek Senior Housing.
-Also in 2019, the City of Fresno collaborated with Self Help Enterprises, the Fresno Housing Authority, and Habitat for Humanity to use HOME funding for three residential projects. • Self-Help Enterprises' Annadale Commons Phase II in the amount of \$1,462,000 for 35 single-family houses • Fresno Housing Authority's Chinatown Housing Project in the amount of \$397,118 for 57 multi-family housing units, and Maintain program.
+Also in 2019, the City of Fresno collaborated with Self Help Enterprises, the Fresno Housing Authority, and Habitat for Humanity to use HOME funding for three residential projects. • Self-Help Enterprises' Annadale Commons Phase II in the amount of \$1,462,000 for 35 single-family houses • Fresno Housing Authority's Chinatown Housing Project in the amount of \$397,118 for 57 multi-family housing units, and • Habitat for Humanity's Central Lots Project Phase II in the amount of \$392,000 for two single-family houses.
+Maintain program.
 Explore opportunities for affordable housing in higher opportunity areas.